psychospace/psychospace.info/✼ Lore/Technology/Vehicles/Airship.md

 Such ships are designed for regular travel between layers of the [[The Planet#Planar stack|planar stack]].
 A supraekeic craft is ultimately designed to avert or protect against [dysbarism](https://en.wikipedia.org/wiki/Dysbarism) in its crew and passengers, especially if the ship is constantly on the move, such as in the case of ships built for hunting, mining, or fishing.

 The construction of supraekeic craft is novel, rare, and usually industrial in nature.
-For much of their existence, airships designed to travel between layers have been padded with ablative material.
-This ablative material protects the base hull from heat and corrosion sustained when descending to a lower layer on the planar stack.
+For much of their existence, airships designed to travel between layers have been padded with [ablative material](https://en.wikipedia.org/wiki/Ablative_armor).
+This ablative material protects the base hull from heat and corrosion sustained when descending to a lower layer on the planar stack, though the destination must be able to secure additional armor.

 Such craft are typically described as being capable of **infrayonder** (below the [[Wild Blue Yonder|Yonder]]) or **interyonder** (above the Yonder) travel.